mainmatter/mainmatter.com/blog/_posts/2017-01-13-ember-test-selectors.md

 __UPDATE:__ After releasing `0.1.0` we were notified that this feature was not working for component integration tests, which was actually a pretty obvious problem as initializers are not running for these kinds of tests.
-After thinking about the issue for a few hours we can up with a solution that seems to work even better now.
+After thinking about the issue for a few hours we came up with a solution that seems to work even better now.
 Instead of calling `Component.reopen()` in an initializer we are now doing it in a file in our `vendor` folder, which is always being run before any tests are executed.